 You may make changes in your class schedule before the deadline listed in the Academic Calendar on page 2.
-To make schedule changes, access Web registration at http://pipeline.chemeketa. edu, call the touch-tone registration system 503-399-6262 or complete a Schedule Change (add/drop) Form.
+To make schedule changes, access Web registration at http://my.chemeketa.edu, use the telephone registration system 503-399-6262 or complete an Add/Drop Form.
 Forms are available in the Enrollment Center, staff offices and Counseling and Career Services.
 We recommend the changes be approved by an academic advisor or counselor.
 Turn in the form at the Enrollment Center in Building 2.
 A fee may be charged for adding or dropping classes.